healthykitchen101/healthykitchen101.com/kettles/reviews/cosori/cosori-glass-electric-kettle-gk172-co.md

 Open Mechanism: Push-button

-The Cosori has a hinged lid that pop-ups to an 80° angle with a single push of a button located on the handle (+4).
-That angle is more than enough for the lid to move out of the way to get water in despite its fixed filter (+2).
+The Cosori has a hinged lid that pop-ups to an 80° angle with a single push of a button on the handle (+4).
+This angle is wide enough to easily pour in water even with the fixed filter attachment (+2).

 The lid has a plastic rim but a stainless steel top and bottom.
-This means there’s no plastic material coming into contact with your water, which we know many people appreciate.
-It isn’t entirely cool-touch though, only a small black area.
+This means there’s no contact between plastic and hot water, which we know many people will appreciate.
+However, only the small black area of the lid is cool-to-touch, so you should take care.

 Unlike many other electric kettles we’ve tested, this one doesn’t have a silicone band around the circumference.
-Nonetheless, the lid still closes tightly (+1).
+Regardless, the lid still closes tightly (+1).

 ### 9.0 - Base